playmint/ds/contracts/src/maps/tutorial-room-6/README.md

 ### Get references to all units that have been spawned from the building

 So far we have managed to spawn a Unit to the east of our building however we cannot move it.
-Let's first find a find a reference to all of the Units that have been spawned from the building by using the following code pased after the `spawnUnit` function from earlier.
+Let's first get a reference to that Unit by using the following code pasted after the `spawnUnit` function from earlier.

 `UnitController.js`